mrwonko/multipaint/protocol.md

 ## Binary Image Data

 This is identical to the image data in the netpbm format - the image left to right, top to bottom, 1 bit per color, most significant bit being left.
 Resolution is 480*320, resulting in 19200 bytes.

+It's sent as a string and as such prefixed with its size, 19200, as a 32 bit integer.